YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 </summary>

 ##### Public Member Functions
-tsvd_to_tensor(tsvd_decomposition &)	Converts the t-SVD tensor into a full tensor
+Tensor3D& tsvd_to_tensor(tsvd_decomposition &)	Converts the t-SVD tensor into a full tensor
-tsvd_to_unfolded(tsvd_decomposition &)	Converts the t-SVD decomposition into an unfolded tensor (i.e.
+Mat& tsvd_to_unfolded(tsvd_decomposition &)	Converts the t-SVD decomposition into an unfolded tensor (i.e.
-tsvd_to_vec(tsvd_decomposition &)	Converts a t-SVD decomposition into a vectorised tensor
+Mat& tsvd_to_vec(tsvd_decomposition &)	Converts a t-SVD decomposition into a vectorised tensor
 </details>

 <details>